PENNNews Brief

 PENN Entertainment's Online Losses Shrink 88% as Shares Jump 17%

-PENN Entertainment (PENN) posted record Q1 2026 results, with interactive segment losses narrowing 88% year-over-year.
+PENN Entertainment (PENN) posted record first-quarter 2026 results.
+Its interactive segment—online casino and sports betting—cut losses 88% from a year earlier.

 PENN Entertainment, Inc. (PENN) — stock analysis